geduldig/TwitterAPI/README.md

 [![Downloads](https://pypip.in/v/TwitterAPI/badge.png)](https://crate.io/packages/TwitterAPI)
 TwitterAPI
 ==========
-This python package supports the latest Twitter API (version 1.1) with OAuth.
+This python package supports Twitter's REST and Streaming APIs (version 1.1) with OAuth.
 It works with the latest python versions in both 2.x and 3.x branches.

 Scripting Usage
 ---------------